amaranand360/TodoappServerside/README.md

 # 📝 To-Do App Serverside with Authentication

-This is a Node.js application with login/logout/register and CRUD functionalities for managing to-do items.
+This is Backend side project of Todo app with Node.js and Express.js application with login/logout/register and CRUD functionalities for managing to-do items.
 # 🚀 Installation

-    Clone the repository: git clone https://github.com/your-username/To-Do-App-with-Authentication.git
+    Clone the repository: git clone https://github.com/amaranand360/TodoappServerside.git
     Install the dependencies: npm install

+# 🎯 Usage

+    Start the server: npm start
+    Open your web browser and go to http://localhost:3000

 # 🔑 Authentication

 The app uses a JSON Web Token (JWT) for authentication.
 To register a new user, make a POST request to /register with a JSON payload containing a username and password field.
 To log in, make a POST request to /login with the same payload.
 The server will respond with a JWT token that can be used to authenticate subsequent requests.
-# 🎯 Usage

-    Start the server: npm start
-    Open your web browser and go to http://localhost:3000

 # 📝 API Routes
+<h3> POST /register </h3>

+-  Allow to create account for new user.

+<h3> POST /login </h3>

+-  allow to Log in with user authentication.

-GET /todos
+<h3> GET /tasks </h3>

-Returns a list of all to-do items for the authenticated user.
+- Returns a list of all to-do items for the authenticated user.

-GET /todos/:id
+<h3>GET /task/:id </h3>

-Returns a single to-do item by ID for the authenticated user.
+- Returns a single to-do item by ID for the authenticated user.

-POST /todos
+<h3>POST /task/new</h3>

-Creates a new to-do item for the authenticated user.
+- Creates a new to-do item for the authenticated user.

-PUT /todos/:id
+<h3>PUT /tasks/:id</h3>

-Updates an existing to-do item by ID for the authenticated user.
+- Updates an existing to-do item by ID for the authenticated user.

-DELETE /todos/:id
+<h3>DELETE /task/:id </h3>

-Deletes a to-do item by ID for the authenticated user.
+- <h3>Deletes a to-do item by ID for the authenticated user.</h3>
 POST /logout

 Logs out the authenticated user.
-🤝 Contributing
+# 🤝 Contributing

 Contributions are always welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

-🙏 Credits

-   - Node.js
-   - Express.js
-   - jsonwebtoken
+# 📧 Contact

+If you have any questions or comments, please feel free to contact me at: amar.anand0030@gmail.com 👈